 Make sure the questions relate to patient satisfaction

-While you can ask any type of question to the patient, ensure that it revolves around their satisfaction.
-It could contain questions on the patient’s care, the care, and effort put in by the staff, general treatment methodologies, swiftness in action, etc. Questions revolving around these areas are a good ground to start your patient satisfaction survey.
+It could contain questions on the patient’s care, the care and effort put in by the staff, general treatment methodologies, swiftness in action, etc. Questions around these areas are reasonable grounds for starting your patient satisfaction survey.

 Sample questions you can ask in the Patient Satisfaction Survey